So, here's the back story:

 Grár sends out trolls to collect you from Ísafold.

-Forest creatures then tell you about Grar's medallion and
+Forest creatures then tell you about Grar's medallion and the souls that are trapped in it.

 Leave Ísafold's domain.